🖼️ Design Education

 When to splurge on custom: Non-standard sizes, conservation-grade framing for heirloom pieces, or when you want specific frame profiles that ready-made doesn't offer.
 Michaels runs 40 to 60 percent off custom framing promotions regularly, so never pay full price.

-Which Frame Matches Which Portrait Style
+Which Frame Matches Which Portrait Style?

 Watercolor / Floral